cornelk/hashmap/README.md

 * The library uses a sorted linked list and a slice as an index into that list.

 * The Get() function contains helper functions that have been inlined manually until the Golang compiler will inline them automatically.
+Golang 1.9 will bring inlining optimizations.

 * It optimizes the slice access by circumventing the Golang size check when reading from the slice.
 Once a slice is allocated, the size of it does not change.
   The library limits the index into the slice, therefor the Golang size check is obsolete.
 When the slice reaches a defined fill rate, a bigger slice is allocated and all keys are recalculated and transferred into the new slice.

 * The resize operation uses a lock to ensure that only one resize operation is happening.
 This way, no CPU and memory resources are wasted by multiple goroutines working on the resize.